-(amounts in 000's, except number of option contracts, share and per share amounts) (UNAUDITED)

-- (3) The Company's ownership of PAA GP is exchangeable into shares of Plains GP (which trades on the NYSE under the ticker "PAGP") on a one-for-one basis at the Company's option.
-Upon exchange, the shares of Plains GP will be free of any restriction. - (4) Securities are valued using inputs reflecting the Company's own assumptions as more fully described in Note 2 Significant Accounting Policies and Note 3 Fair Value. - (5) Unregistered or restricted security of a publicly-traded company. - (6) The Company holds an interest in the Clearwater Trust consisting primarily of a coal royalty interest.
-See Note 5 Agreements and Affiliations. - (7) Unregistered security of a private trust.
+(3) The Company's investment in PAGP-AAP is exchangeable on a one-for-one basis into either PAGP shares or PAA units at the Company's option.
+Upon exchange, the PAGP shares or the PAA units will be freely tradable.

+(4) Securities are valued using inputs reflecting the Company's own assumptions as more fully described in Note 2 - Significant Accounting Policies and Note 3 - Fair Value.

+(5) Unregistered or restricted security of a publicly-traded company.

+- (6) The Company holds an interest in the Clearwater Trust consisting primarily of a coal royalty interest.
+See Note 5 - Agreements and Affiliations. - (7) Unregistered security of a private trust.